SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 ### Use JSON to Encode Structured Data

 Use JSON-encoded body payload for transferring structured data.
 The JSON payload must follow {RFC-7159}\[RFC 7159\] by having (if possible) a serialized object as the top-level structure, since it would allow for future extension.
 This also applies for collection resources where one naturally would assume an array.
-See [???](#161) for an example.

 ### Use Standard Date and Time Formats